Web Typography

 Taking it to the web

 Web typography is a lot like traditional print.
 You have a lot of the controls for scale, kerning, leading, and tracking.
 There are very few font families available online by default.
-If your willing to purchase a font for a website, you can do so.
+If you're willing to purchase a font for a website, you can do so.
 However, there are free alternatives such as Google web fonts.
 I highly recommend looking for free alternatives for your font selection rather than the default web font collection.
 Google gives you pairing suggestions that will help you pick a font for display headings, and then suggest a font for your body copy.
 I prefer a thin typeface for my headlines and a bolder typeface for my body copy.

 It's a matter of style

-Typography isn’t the easiest thing to adapt into your designs–but once you get it, you’ll never forget it.
+Typography isn't the easiest thing to adapt into your designs, but once you get it, you'll never forget it.

 Summary